khulnasoft/tracker/docs/docs/advanced/forensics.md

 # Getting Started with Forensics

-Tracee has a unique feature that lets you capture interesting artifacts from running applications, using the `--capture` flag.
+Tracker has a unique feature that lets you capture interesting artifacts from running applications, using the `--capture` flag.

 ```console